jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) TSL - Transient System Load
 1) RT - Runtime

-#### Major Advantage of UEFI
+#### Advantages of UEFI

+* UEFI support is detected on install by all operating systems.
+  * You can specifically enable it in VirtualBox 7+.
+* UEFI is needed to boot on drives larger than 2 TB
+  * BIOS cannot overcome that limit
+* The pre-boot UEFI setup environment software is 64-bit and can contain drivers for this mini-operating system
+* UEFI has robust support for Networking and advanced system configuration
+* Modern operating systems require UEFI to be present
+* [UEFI](https://uefi.org/members "UEFI member list website") is controlled by a trade organization
+  * All the major PC makers and OS vendors purchase a seat in the UEFI consortium

 ![*Enable EFI*](images/Chapter-10/UEFI/virtualbox-uefi.png "virtualbox efi support")

-UEFI supported is detected on install by all operating systems.
-You can specifically enable it in VirtualBox 7+.
-UEFI has one clear advantage, BIOS cannot boot an operating system from a harddisk greater than 2 TB and UEFI can.
-The pre-boot setup environment software is 64-bit and can contain custom drivers for this mini-operating system.
-Has robust support for Networking and advanced system configuration.
-Some modern operating systems require UEFI to be present.
-[UEFI](https://uefi.org/members "UEFI member list website") is controlled by a trade organization which all the major PC makes and OS vendors purchase a seat in the UEFI consortium.

 ## Second Phase of the system boot

 ### GNU GRUB Boot Loader

-GNU GRUB version 2 or known as just GRUB, has 3 stages of the boot loading process.
+The GRUB boot loader, has 3 stages of the boot loading process.

-#### Stage One
+#### Stage 1 - BIOS only

-GRUB Stage 1 detects and finds the locations of and discovers various file systems on disk for loading.
-This is your Volume Boot Record functionality.
+In the first stage of the GRUB loader, the `boot.img` file, located in sector 0 in the first 440 bytes of the MBR is loaded.
+The `boot.img` file addresses the `diskboot.img` file via a 64-bit Logical Block Address​ (no filesystem to address); this is the raw disk location. `Diskboot.img` is the first sector of the `core.img` file and its only job is to begin loading `core.img.`

-#### Stage 1.5
+#### Stage 1.5 - BIOS only

+The `core.img` is read into memory.
+This is file is about 32K in length.
+The purpose of the `core.img` is to begin to load the Grub configuration files.

+#### Stage 2 - BIOS and UEFI

-Now GRUB loads stage.
-GRUB 1.5 will load file system drivers that are separate from the Operating System so that the file `/boot/grub/grub.cfg` can be read.
+Now the GRUB menu begin to load at this stage.
+GRUB 1.5 will load filesystem drivers that are separate from the Operating System so that the file `/boot/grub/grub.cfg` can be read.
 Fedora stores its grub configuration at `/boot/grub2/grub.cfg`.
+UEFI loads `/efi/<distro>/grubx64.efi` ​then hands over to `/boot/grub/grub.cfg`.
 This file contains details about the path to various kernels for loading and various system configurations.

-#### Stage 2

-Once stage 1.5 is completed, stage 2 is loaded and control is passed.
+In UEFI there is no MBR and stage 1 or 1.5 -- the path to the EFI partition is stored in NVRAM and UEFI will load this directly.
 This is where you get the nice TUI (Terminal User Interface screen) allowing you to choose which kernel and any features you want to enable/disable per this boot.

-By default this User Interface will pop up if you have more than one operating system or kernel version installed in the case of Fedora.
+By default this user interface will pop up if you have more than one operating system or kernel version installed in the case of Fedora.
 If you have a single operating system this screen will be skipped by default, you can hold down the SHIFT key at boot and force this screen to come up.
 In the case of Ubuntu you can select ADVANCED to see different kernel versions you can load.

 ![*Terminal User Interface*](images/Chapter-10/GRUB/tui-large.png "TUI")

 Once we select a kernel version, GRUB knows where to go to find that kernel file, read it into memory, decompress it.
-All kernel images are located in `/boot` or `/efi/boot` and your GRUB configuration file knows this.
+All kernel images are located in `/boot` or `/efi/boot`.

 #### initrd img